-Goodwill is the intangible value of a business such as its reputation, branding, and customer loyalty, and other value that makes the business.
-It is what makes the purchase price of business higher than just the fair market value of all its assets less liabilities.
+Goodwill is the intangible value of a business such as its reputation, branding, customer loyalty, and other value that makes the business.
+It is what makes the purchase price of a business higher than just the fair market value of all its assets less liabilities.

 What affects the value of the business’ goodwill?

 Although, not an exhaustive list, here are some things that can affect the value of the goodwill of a business:

 - Customer loyalty

 Intangible assets which can be sold and purchased separately such as patents, licenses, and trademarks are not considered goodwill.

 Why is goodwill important when buying or selling a business?